Milosska/goit-algo-hw-03/README.md

    For each file type, create a corresponding folder in the destination directory using the file extension as the folder name.Copy each file into its corresponding extension-based subdirectory.
 4. Exception handling: The code should handle exceptions, such as file or directory access errors.
 5. Outcome: After running the program, all files from the source directory should be recursively copied to the destination directory and sorted into subdirectories based on their extensions.

+## Task 2

+Write a Python program that uses recursion to create a Koch snowflake fractal, where the user must be able to specify the recursion level.

+### Requirements:

+1. The code runs correctly.
+The program visualizes the Koch snowflake fractal.
+2. The user has the ability to specify the recursion level.